Are you a program administrator? Visit our Administrator FAQ page!

 - How are my exam results used?

-The Endocrine Self-Assessment Program In-Training Exam (ESAP-ITE) is a multiple-choice question self-assessment tool designed for clinical endocrinology fellows in their second and third years of training.
-The exam is available for proctoring January –February 2018.
+The Endocrine Self-Assessment Program In-Training Exam (ESAP-ITE) is a multiple-choice self-assessment tool designed for clinical endocrinology fellows in their second and third years of training.
+The ESAP-ITE is included as part of the Fellows Training Series.
+It allows program directors and fellows to gauge level of, and gaps in, knowledge to then address as fellows prepare for board certification and the launch of their careers.
+The exam is available for proctoring mid-January through mid-February.

 Developed by a panel of expert endocrinologists, ESAP-ITE questions are written at the level of proficiency expected from second- or third-year clinical endocrinology fellows and cover the spectrum of knowledge in clinical endocrinology.
 ESAP-ITE is modeled, in part, after the blueprint for the American Board of Internal Medicine’s certification examination in Endocrinology, Diabetes, and Metabolism.
 Measurements are also available in SI units to make the exam more accessible for international training programs.